Signed in as:

 Back home in Indiana after spending a year in North Georgia, where she created the Cumming Mayor’s Disability Council, Tedesco, a disability advocate and mother of two amazing girls, one with a disability, worked with (then) City Council Member, Scott Willis, and Mayor Andy Cook to implement the Westfield Mayor’s Council on Disabilities where she focused on breaking down barriers (housing, employment, transportation), issues that individuals with disabilities often face.

-Tedesco is also no stranger to the Arc, as an Arc of Indiana Advocacy Network team member, she has fielded calls from Hoosiers throughout the state looking for disability-related assistance, resources, and support and sat on the Board.
+Tedesco is also no stranger to the Arc, as an Arc of Indiana Advocacy Network team member, she has fielded calls from Hoosiers throughout the state looking for disability-related assistance, resources, and support, and sat on the Board.
+She is a graduate of the Indiana Governor's Council on People with Disabilities - Partners in Policymaking program.

 Back on the ground, Tedesco continues to explore opportunities where she can utilize her gifts to help those underserved, misunderstood, and often forgotten.
 As the Executive Director of the Arc of Hancock County, she will support current initiatives, advocate, educate, and build partnerships within the community to deliver positive change so that people with disabilities can lead a quality life where all things ARE possible.